brianmiller-kubra/brianmiller-kubra/README.md

 - 📜 Degree in Computer Science

 <!---
-brianmiller-kubra/evanezewski-kubra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+brianmiller-kubra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->